-While all Nightline Peer Listeners remain anonymous throughout their time working on the phone lines, we also have three directors who serve as the public figures of our organization.
+While all Nightline Peer Listeners remain anonymous throughout their time working on the phone lines, we have two directors who have given up their listening roles to serve 2-semester terms as the leaders and public faces of our organization.
 While they no longer take calls, the directors coordinate Nightline’s recruitment of new listeners, publicize our services, and integrate our work into the Columbia community.

-Our current Directors are Michelle Tang (Columbia ’20), Daniela Bernstein (Columbia ’21), and Jessica Hecht (Columbia ’21).
-If you have any questions, you can contact Michelle, Daniela, and Jessica at firstname.lastname@example.org.
+Our current Directors are TJ Gill (CC ’22), Cindy Chen (CC ’22), and Joshua Kent (CC ’22).
+If you have any questions, you can contact TJ, Cindy, and Josh at [email protected].
 We look forward to hearing from you!

 Michelle is a senior at Columbia from Palo Alto, California studying Computer Science and English.
 She joined Nightline her sophomore year and cherishes the two years she spent taking calls from students.
 Michelle finds it really meaningful to work for an organization united by the common value of empathy.
 In her free time, she enjoys literature, loves translating poems and spending time with friends.

 Lauren Hagani is a junior at Columbia College from New Haven, CT studying Sociology.
 She joined Nightline her first semester freshman year and cherishes the time she spent taking calls from students.
 She is so excited to be serving as a co-director, and can’t wait to engage more with the community to publicize the service and spread Nightline listening skills.
 On campus, she is an RA and is working on a research project at the Center for Justice.
 She is always down to play squash and is a very competitive card game player!